enyojs/enyo-docs/developer-guide/getting-started/creating-and-building-an-app.md

 }
 ```

-You can try `epack` for yourself using the [enyo-strawman sample
+You can try `epack` for yourself using `my-project` and the `index.js` file from
+our example.
+Enter the `my-project` directory and run `epack`.
+Then check out
+the built application under `my-project/dist`.

+Alternatively, try building the [enyo-strawman sample
 application](https://github.com/enyojs/enyo-strawman).
 Clone the repository and
 take a look at the `package.json` file in the root directory.
 Then run `epack`
-and check out the built application under `dist/`.
+and find the built app under `dist/`.

 ### enyo serve (eserve)